Raleigh Summer Youth Employment

 Summer Youth workers are also trained and certified in the seven principals of "Bring Your A-Game to Work", a national work ethic proficiency curriculum.

-In addition, summer youth employees are encouraged to take part in Lunch with a Lawyer and Law Enforcement.
+In addition, summer youth employees are encouraged to take part in Lunch with a Professional.
 The mentoring program is sponsored by the Wake County Bar Association and the Raleigh Police Department.
 Summer youth employees have lunch with local lawyers, judges and other law enforcement personnel and often stay in touch with them throughout the year.
 The professionals serve as adult mentors, providing guidance and advice to the young people as they consider their future careers.